 Step 4.
 Navigate or browse for the following path:-

 Computer Configuration > Administrative Templates > Windows Components

 Step 5.
 From the right-side pane, double-click on Windows Update.

 Step 6.
 Scroll down and double-click the Configure Automatic Updates policy on the right side.

 Step 7.
 Select the Disabled option to turn off this policy.

 Step 8.
-Click Apply then OK button.
+Click Apply and then the OK button.

 Once you complete the above steps, Windows 10 will stop downloading updates automatically on your computer.
-However, one can continue to install updates manually from Settings > Update & Security > Windows Update and clicking the Check for updates button.
+However, one can continue to install updates manually from Settings > Update & Security > Windows Update and click the Check for updates button.